vjranagit/motioneye/README.md

 ------
     docker run -p 8765:8765 -v /path/to/config:/etc/motioneye -v /path/to/data:/var/lib/motioneye tyzbit/motion

-If you mount a config volume with a `motioneye.conf` file inside, it will override the defaults.
+If you mount a config volume with a `motioneye.conf` file inside, it will override the defaults, as seen above.

-If you want to save videos, mount a data directory.
+If you want to save videos, mount a data directory, as seen above.

+If you need a specific UID and/or GID, add `-e UID:1000 -e GID:100` to your `docker run` command